isanidhya/isanidhya/README.md

 <detail>
 <summary><h2>2nd Year Student Major in Computer science</h2></summary>

 ### I am a Student who is pursuing Btech in Computer Science.
-I am a tech enthusiast who loves to learn about new technologies and explore them.
+I am a tech enthusiast who loves learning about and exploring new technologies.
 I am a team player and love to work in teams and learn from them.
 I am also a web developer and have worked on some projects.
-I am also a open source contributor and have contributed to some open source projects.
-I am also a good speaker and have spoken in many events.
+I am also an open-source contributor and have contributed to some open-source projects.
+I am also a good speaker and have spoken at many events.
 I am also a good leader and have led many teams and projects.
 Check out my latest work updates on [https://isanidhya.github.io/portfolio/]
 </detail>